 What really happened

 The pre-meds on infusion days put me in a stupor.
 I was so tired and exhausted that all I wanted to do was close my eyes.
 I was even too tired to watch the TV in my room.
 The best thing to focus on was the sky outside.
 My chemo chair usually faced a huge window so I could look outside.
 This was the first warning sign that my brain would be mush during the 6 months I was undergoing treatment.

 The first week after my first treatment gave me blurry vision.
 Just blurry enough that it was hard to read - even with glasses.
 The only thing that I could do with ease was to watch TV.
 The best thing I could focus on and follow was a sitcom like "ER."
 I blew through all 15 seasons in 6 months.

 How I accepted my chemo brain

-Over and over I told myself that this was a temporary phase I was going through in my life.
+Over and over, I told myself that this was a temporary phase I was going through in my life.
 These symptoms wouldn't last forever.
 I would be able to read great books again.
-Talking to myself this way helped when I started noticing other symptoms:
+Talking to myself this way helped when I started noticing other symptoms, like: